vt-middleware/ldaptive/docs/guide/authentication.md

 {% include source/authentication/3.java %}
 {% endhighlight %}

+#### Use cases

+* Multiple directories where each user existing only in one directory.
+* Multiple directories with synchronized passwords.
+Users may exist in more than one directory, but their passwords are the same.

 ## Password Validation

 Password validation is done by an AuthenticationHandler.
 It's purpose is to use the entry DN and the credential to determine if authentication should succeed.
 The interface for authentication handlers looks like: